InMotion Hosting Review

 They offer a range of packages and plans which include different perks and features to enhance your website.
-But can InMotion compete with the top hosting companies on the market today?
+But can InMotion compete with the best Canadian web hosting companies on the market today?

 The Hard Science

 Our cloud hosting tests can be simplified into two key metrics: uptime and average loadtime.
 The best companies are strong in both categories, regardless of where you are located in the world.

 InMotion Uptime Statistics in Canada

 To help our Canadian readers, we’ve performed out tests from all across the country.
 Here’s what we gathered on InMotion:

 Uptime – 99.1%

 Uptime – 98.9%